-“A dog is the only thing on Earth that loves you more than you loves yourself.” – Josh Billings
+“A dog is the only thing on earth that loves you more than he loves himself.” – Josh Billings

 On January 1, 2011 a wonderful Australian Shepherd was born.
 Little did I know how much she would change my life and bring so much joy to me.
 She unfortunately had a rough start in life.
 She was plagued with crystals in her urine that caused immense pain and at a year old she would have hip dysplasia surgery.

 She was comfortable on the couch so this would be her hospital bed.
 I slept on the floor beside her until she was able to get on and off the couch by herself.
 She would try to chew her stitches and I refused to force her to wear the cursed collar so I improvised.